 The BioBeat18 summit debated Disrupting biodata healthcare, hosted at the Wellcome Genome Campus.
 50 Movers and Shakers in BioBusiness 2018 identifies 50 outstanding women who are revolutionising bioscience products for healthcare from the lab and the clinic to the boardroom, world of finance and ecosystem.

 How do we step up biotech partnering to make greater impact on health and wealth?
-The Francis Crick Institute is delighted to host BioBeat17: Re-shaping biotech partnering, 1.30-6.30 pm, Thursday 16 November 2017.
-This half day event is for scientists, entrepreneurs and investors to explore strategies and opportunities for successful translation between academia and biotech.
+The Francis Crick Institute was delighted to host BioBeat17: Re-shaping biotech partnering on 16 November 2017.
+This half day event for scientists, entrepreneurs and investors explored strategies and opportunities for successful translation between academia and biotech.

 How do we nurture growth in the life science sector and ensure the UK is the best place to develop innovative patient therapies in these turbulent times?
 These are some of the questions that were discussed at the BioBeat16 summit, on Stretching Biotech Pharma Entrepreneurship, held on 16th November 2016 in Cambridge.
 Read Miranda’s blog.

 2014 saw the expansion of the BioBeat programme with the launch of the 50 Movers and Shakers in BioBusiness 2014 report.
 Leading in a Collaborative World was the topic at the annual autumn event in Cambridge.
-Louise Wood, Deputy Director, Department of Health led discussions about leading in a rapidly changing sector, multi-‐disciplinary working and attitudes to risk in a world where organisations must manage the tension between collaboration and competition.
-Download the conference schedule here.
+There were discussions about leading in a rapidly changing sector, multi‐disciplinary working and attitudes to risk in a world where organisations must manage the tension between collaboration and competition.